 Growing up my mom always made sure there were enough snacks around the kitchen, and they were usually the healthy kind – mostly roasted nuts and salted chickpeas.
-And there was always fresh fruit in the fridge.
-Watermelons and cantaloupes were popular during the warm Indian summer months.
-Towards the end of the season my mom would start saving the seeds, spread them out on newspaper and leave them out to dry in the sun.
-They ended up as one of my favourite snacks – dried cantaloupe seeds – kharbooze ke beej.
+There was also always fresh fruit in the fridge.
+Watermelon and cantaloupe were popular during the warm Indian summer months.
+But they served another purpose.
+Towards the end of the season, my mom would start saving the seeds.
+She would spread them out on newspaper and leave them out to dry in the sun.
+They would end up as one of my favourite and part of our snack rotation – dried cantaloupe seeds – kharbooze ke beej.

 Living in Canada so far away from the land of my childhood I yearn for the comfort food I grew up on.
 I also want my kids to share in the same warmth and aroma of my childhood, and that means I spend more time than I’d like in the kitchen.
-At the same time I seek out healthy shortcuts that can save me time and OUT of the kitchen.
+At the same time, I seek out shortcuts that save me time and bring me OUT of the kitchen.
 Raw and shelled pumpkin seeds is one of those healthy shortcuts, with none of the scooping and drying in the sun.
-And I can even get my kids to love them, as long as they are toasted and sweetened with a sprinkle of Himalayan pink salt.
+And my kids have ended up loving them too, as long as they come toasted and sweetened with a sprinkle of Himalayan pink salt.

-And that’s not even the best part.
-As it turns out pumpkin seeds are nutritional powerhouses.
-High in zinc, these tiny little immunity boosters are good for managing stress and maintaining overall digestive health.
+And as it turns out, pumpkin seeds are nutritional powerhouses.
+High in zinc, these tiny little immunity boosters are good for managing stress and maintaining overall digestive and mental health.
 These make delicious portable snacks and since this recipe is nut-free, allergen free, this wholesome snack is allowed in school.

 So here goes!